UmmItC/Article/Browser/Firefox/firefox-custom-searchengine/index.md

 ### Step 1: Accessing the Configuration Page

 1. Open Firefox and type `about:config` in the address bar.

-2. You may encounter a warning message.
-Click on "Accept the Risk and Continue" to proceed.
+2. You'll see a warning message about the risks of changing advanced settings.
+Click on the `Accept the Risk and Continue` button to proceed.

 ![about:config](./about-config.png)